-But, how does a new and budding author get those crucial Kindle book reviews that will help to drive up sales?
+However, how does a new author get those crucial Kindle book reviews or editorial reviews that will help to drive up sales?

 That’s all fine and dandy…if you have those resources at your disposal or are willing to trade in your friendship for a favor.

 But what about the rest of us?

-The ones who don’t have raving fans ready to drop reviews.
-Or those of us without a giant email list and oodles of friends that we ‘want’ to send our ebook to?
+The ones who don’t have raving fans ready to drop reviews on request.
+Or those of us without a giant email list, social media following, and oodles of friends that we ‘want’ to send our books to?

-Despair not, my friend because in this guide on how to get book reviews, I’ll show you how you can legally, and legitimately get those reviews, even if you’re a brand new author.
+Despair not my friends, because in this guide on how to get book reviews, I’ll show you how you can legally, and legitimately get those reviews, even if you’re a brand new author.

 In This Article I Will Show You: